jasonkim999429/cse15l-lab-reports/lab-report-3.md

 We explored the `find` command a little bit in Lab 5, and in this lab report, we will explore four different options for the `find` command that we can utilize for different results.

+All options below were found using the `man find` command, which gives us a a manual on arguments and options for a given command directly in the terminal.

 `-name` option
 ---
 We first saw the use of the `-name` option during lab to find certain files with a specific pattern; for example, all files ending in `.txt`.
 Let us explore using different patterns to find files in the `./technical` directory from lab.